Dillon8775/The-Speedrunner-Mod/README.md

 The Ender Dragon *cannot die* if Goliath and the wither are still alive.

 <img src="https://i.imgur.com/VSSj3Cn.png" width="252" height="187" alt="Image description">

+Another small feature, beds are dragon immune on this mode.

 ---